 School Mission & Market

 How do you tell your school’s story?
 If the mission is clear and the vision is strong, great things can happen for a school.

 We can help a school work its way through both general questions of good governance & the challenges of more immediate issues.

 We take a long view, but we are ever mindful of the real challenges of keeping a school healthy and viable for today and tomorrow.

 A retreat should aim for a renewed sense of colleagueship, a volunteer engagement that survives the more routine board meetings of the year.

-Some programs create outcomes we don’t intend, or that we can’t see all aspects of our program because we are too familiar with it.
+Some programs create outcomes we don’t intend, or that we can’t see all aspects of, because we are too familiar with them.